 Synchronization Conflicts

-Working on encrypted data from multiple locations works the same as working on unencrypted data from multiple locations.
+Working on encrypted data from multiple locations is the same as working on unencrypted data from multiple locations.
 If there is a synchronization conflict, it is handled similarly to how most cloud storage services deal with conflicts.

 Cryptomator handles encrypted files in the same way.
-It detects synchronization conflicts and displays the conflicted file with a (X)

 suffix, where X is an integer.